taksaphat/WebBlog/README.md

 dotnet ef database update

-and insert data into database after update (optional)
+and insert data into database after update in BlogSQL.sql (optional)